noahwebb13/Carrier_File_Pipeline/README.md

 ---

 Here is the map function for the **RCRS** files.
 Here is where the columns from the raw data are converted to the standard format.
-Data such as the SSN, claim amount, and service dates can be manipulated into a uniform structure.
+Data such as the SSN, claim amount, and dates can be manipulated into a uniform structure.

 ![alt text](images/module_map.png)